 Appearance and General Information

-Our Pine collections are made from laminated Scandinavian Redwood and as with all woods it will have its own imperfections.
+Our Pine collections are made from laminated Scandanavian Redwood and as with all woods it will have its own imperfections.
 All imperfections are natural features, such as slightly different shading between the laminates, as each laminate could come from a different part of the tree, cracked knots and variations in grain.
-Every piece is handmade, so no two items will ever look identical.
+Every piece is hand made, so no two items will ever look identical.

 Each piece of furniture is quality controlled at different stages of production and then packed to avoid any possible damage during delivery.
 So the furniture should arrive to you in pristine condition.
 Some furniture may have fixtures and fitting packed loose inside the packaging.

 Our Oak ranges are made from North American White Oak.
-As with all woods, it will have its own Care Guide, imperfections such as cracked knots, slightly different shading of the wood, small cracks and variations in the grain.
-Every piece is handmade, so no two items will ever look identical.
+As with all woods it will have it’s own imperfections such as cracked knots, slightly different shading of the wood, small cracks and variations in the grain.
+Every piece is hand made, so no two items will ever look identical.